AdguardTeam/AdguardKnowledgeBase/01.general/06.userscripts/docs.en.md

 > ### ATTENTION
 >
-> These userscripts come directly from AdGuard developers, and we can guarantee that they will be effective and safe.
-Keep in mind that whenever you download a userscript from an unknown source, you expose yourself to a risk.
-Some scripts can be harmful to your computer.
-Always get new scripts only from sources you trust 100%.
-Furthermore, [some examples](#repo) of popular sites with scripts.
+> These userscripts come directly from the AdGuard developers, and we can guarantee that they are effective and safe.
+Remember: whenever you download a userscript from an unknown source, you expose yourself to risk, as some scripts may be harmful to your computer.
+Get new scripts only from the sources you trust 100%.
+Furthermore, here are [some examples](#repo) of popular sites with scripts.

 * **AdGuard Extra** - An extension that blocks advertising in difficult cases when the usual filter-based approach is not enough.